QubitExplorer/Recommender-System/README.md

 Knowledge-based Recommendation: Knowledge-based recommendation introduces an external knowledge graph to enhance general or sequential recommendation.

-**Evaluation Metrics:** We also need to validate the model accuracy and will using Recall, Precision, ndcg.
+**Evaluation Metrics:** We also need to validate the model accuracy and using Recall, Precision, ndcg.

 **References:**
 1. https://recbole.io/docs/user_guide/model/general/bpr.html